-Out of all the people shot in Philadelphia so far this year, 15.6 percent were black males aged 15-20, according to police data.
-The numbers were similar last year, when black youths that age made up 14.2 percent of the 1,129 total shootings.
-That means one of every seven victims of gun violence in this city is a young black man on the verge of adulthood.
+Out of all the people shot in Philadelphia so far this year, 15.6% were Black males aged 15-20, according to police data.
+The numbers were similar last year, when Black youths that age made up 14.2% of the 1,129 total shootings.
+That means one of every seven victims of gun violence in this city is a young Black man on the verge of adulthood.

 Because of his talent, Marche’s death got a lot of attention.
 And he definitely was special in that regard.

 He was a Division 1 recruit in both football and track.
 As a sophomore, he anchored Imhotep’s state championship-winning 4×100 relay team.
 During his junior year he was a part of Imhotep’s 4×200 relay, which ranked No. 1 in the U.S. That same indoor season he was ranked ninth in the country for the 200m.

 His head coach for his first three years at Imhotep, Jerome Lowery, described Marche as a selfless athlete and someone who always really cared about his teammates.
 Lowery never forgets what Marche did after suffering an injury during his junior year at the state meet.